Ossifier/PygamePlatformerEngine/README.md

 7. Moved animation dictionaries to entity class attribute and added animation state builders so the same logic can be implemented for building sprite sheets for other entities as they are added.
 8. Build a utility for constructing _config.json files for sprite sheets.
 9. Develop the logic for how the game will handle animations for players and other entities.
-4. Implement functionality to gather information on the player state (idling, running, jumping, falling, attacking, taking damage, ect.
+10. Implement functionality to gather information on the player state (idling, running, jumping, falling, attacking, taking damage, ect.
+11. Fix level layout decoupling/drifting when screen scrolling (due to rounding errors).